Needle Sizes For Injections

 If you are knitting, a size 9 needle will produce a fabric with a medium gauge.
 This size is also ideal for crochet, as it will create a fabric with a medium-sized hole.
 If you are working on a project that requires a finer gauge, such as lace knitting, you may want to use a size 7 or 8 needle.
 Conversely, if you are working on a project that requires a bulkier gauge, such as a scarf, you may want to use a size 10 or 11 needle.

-See also Larger The Gauge Smaller The Needle
+See also The Knot Needle Review

 Ultimately, it is important to experiment with different needle sizes to find the one that best suits your needs.
 Keep in mind that the size of the needle also affects the size of the stitches, so make sure to adjust your tension accordingly.
 With a little bit of experimentation, you will be able to find the perfect needle size for your next project!”